DoDonPachi SaiDaiOuJou: Gameplay

-Exa Label
+EXA Label

-Released in 2020 for the exA-Arcadia system, Dodonpachi Saidaioujou Exa Label is the first international release of the game and includes 3 new modes, in addition to a remaster of the original version. exA Label mode includes a dynamic difficulty system based on the players performance, X Arrange mode is a revised version of the arrange mode from the Xbox 360 version incoorperating the same life and bomb meter, and Inbachi allows you to fight Inbachi at max rank and 5 lives.
-By holding down a specific direction on the joystick or button on the mode select screen, you can modify the presentation of the game, and can even activate the overflow glitch as seen in the original arcade release.
+Developed and released by exA-Arcadia in November 2020 for the exA-Arcadia arcade system, Dodonpachi Saidaioujou EXA Label in Japan or Dodonpachi True Death EXA Label outside of Japan is the first international release of the game and includes 4 selectable play modes: Original, EXA Label, X Arrange and Inbachi.
+The Type D ship from the Xbox 360 version is now playable in all modes.
+Original mode is a remaster of the original arcade version featuring new information gadgets, HD graphics and sound.
+EXA Label mode includes a dynamic difficulty system based on the players performance and focuses on bullet canceling.
+X Arrange mode is a revised version of the arrange mode from the Xbox 360 version which eliminates the ongoing talking from Type D and incorporates the mode's life and bomb meter system.
+Inbachi mode allows the player to fight the true last boss Inbachi at max rank and 5 lives.
+By holding down a specific direction on the joystick or button on the mode select screen, one can modify the presentation of the game, and can even activate the overflow glitch as seen in the original arcade release.
+Both the original stereo soundtrack and the arranged soundtrack are selectable in every play mode.
+The input latency has been decreased to 1 frame using exA-Arcadia's technology.
+A new key visual illustration was drawn by the original designer, NAGI.

 Characters

 The game has four fighters to choose from, each piloted by an Element Doll: